Ministry of Development (Spain): History

-First years and new ministries
+Nineteenth century

-The Ministry of Development, currently Ministry of Transport, Mobility and Urban Agenda was created by Royal Decree of 28 January 1847.
-In this date, the former Secretariat of State and of the Dispatch of General Development of the Realm (created in 1812 and re-established in 1832) had a huge scope of competences and included areas of government policy that, over the years, would be splintered in the Ministries of Education, Culture, Agriculture, Development, Health, Industry and Commerce.
-On 13 May 1834 the ministry was renamed "of the Interior" and in December 1835 "Secretary of State and of the Dispatch of the Governance of the Realm".
+The Ministry of Development, currently Ministry of Transport and Sustainable Mobility was created in 1847.
+In this date, the Secretariat of State and of the Office of the Governance of the Kingdom (today known as Ministry of the Interior) had a huge scope of competences and included areas of government policy that, over the years, would be splintered in the Ministries of Education, Culture, Agriculture, Development, Health, Industry and Trade.